Autism Awareness Month and a Word from Our Teachers

 We asked a few of our teachers why they love working at PS Academy and here are their answers:

-“I love my job and the kids!
+“I love my job and the students!
 Very proud to say I work for PS Academy Arizona!”

 -Lisa H.